 Soil formation is the combined result of physical, chemical and biological processes under certain environmental conditions.
 The soil is a combination of biotic and abiotic components.
 It contains microorganisms, worms, minerals, decaying organic matters, hummus, elements like water and air which altogether make the soil fertile and source of nutrients.
 The soil is mainly of three types: sandy soil, clayey soil, and loamy soil.
 Among this loamy soil is more suitable for farming.
 An ideal soil for agriculture has the following characteristics:

 - Good water holding capacity

 - Good consistency (texture)

 - Balanced acid and alkaline content

 Soil for Agriculture

 Ploughing includes loosening and digging of soil.
 During ploughing, the soil becomes loose and the nutrients in deep soil come to the top.
 Also, aeration of soil will increase thus air is available for breathing and roots are easily penetrated between soil.
-Other purposes of plowing are the integration of manure, uprooting of weeds, removal of infectious pathogens, insects etc. Ploughs of wood or iron are used for this purpose.
-Bullocks or tractors are used to pull this plow.
+Other purposes of ploughing are the integration of manure, uprooting of weeds, removal of infectious pathogens, insects etc. Ploughs of wood or iron are used for this purpose.
+Bullocks or tractors are used to pull this plough.
 Hoe is another tool used to uproot weeds and to loose soil.

 Soil preparation gives agriculture field which is fertile containing ideal soil and makes it ready for farming.
 Manuring and removal of weeds at a regular interval and frequency help farmers to yield a better product.